khourious/minion-seq/README.md

 When Guppy basecalls the raw `fast5` reads, it makes a workspace directory, which then contains a `pass` and a `fail` directory.
 Both the `pass` and the `fail` directory contain fastq files.
 The `fastq` in the pass directory contains the high quality reads (Q score >= 7), and the pipeline only uses this `fastq` files.

-The basecalled `fastq` files serves as input to [`porechop`](https://github.com/rrwick/Porechop), the program which performs barcode demultiplexing.
+The basecalled `fastq` files serves as input to porechop, the program which performs barcode demultiplexing.
 Porechop writes a single `fastq` file for each barcode to the `demux` directory you created.

 Next we run `pipeline.py`, which is a large script that references other custom python scripts and shell scripts to do run every other step of the pipeline.
 This is what is occurring in `pipeline.py`.